top of page

 Elisha was with him at the time and assumed Elijah's ministry.

-a.
+b.
 A staff with a serpent's head.

 c.
 The Beatitudes.

 b.
-Ten Commandments.
+Ten Commandments and laws.

-They contained the original Ten Commandments.
+The tablets contained the original Ten Commandments.

-God himself engraved them with his finger.
+God himself engraved the tablets with his finger.

-12. How many sets of the commandments did God make for Moses?
+17. How many sets of the commandments did God make for Moses?

 a.
 One.